runxiyu/furgit/README.md

 ## Hash algorithm

-Furgit uses SHA-256 by default.
-To switch to SHA-1, use the `sha1` build tag.
+Furgit supports both SHA-256 and SHA-1.

-There will be future research to investigate potentially supporting both algorithms in one build of the library.
+The default tests run with SHA-256.
+To run tests with SHA-1, use the `sha1` build tag.

 ## Go versions